danielveraec/databricks-monitoring-suite/README.md

 ### Complete Deployment

 Once all parameters are configured, run the `create_dashboards` notebook on a **Unity Catalog (UC) supported cluster** (serverless is recommended).
 Running the notebook will deploy all dashboards, which will then be available for use under the **Dashboards** section in your workspace.
+Click on the `[System Tables] Databricks Unified Cost Analysis Dahsboard`.
+This will contain links to the other dashboards.

 ## Updating Dashboards

+The dashboards can be updated as data or configurations change over time.
+The `create_dashboards` notebook provides multiple actions that can be used on an ad-hoc basis to refresh or maintain your dashboards:

+* **Publish Dashboards**: Re-publishes dashboards to the workspace to ensure any updates made to dashboard definitions are reflected.
+This can be used if manual changes are made and need to be re-deployed across the environment.

+* **Refresh Tables**: Ensures that reference tables, such as workspace_reference and warehouse_reference, are current.
+Running this action periodically is essential to capture new or updated warehouse names and workspace details for accurate reporting.

 In addition to the `create_dashboards` notebook, the `extract_dashboard` notebook is available to capture updates to any dashboards.
 Since `create_dashboards` deploys dashboards directly from JSON files in the repository, any manual changes made to dashboards in the workspace will be overwritten when `create_dashboards` is re-run.